stonepros/stone/doc/radosgw/multisite.rst

 A realm represents a globally unique namespace consisting of one or more zonegroups containing one or more zones, and zones containing buckets, which in turn contain objects.
-A realm enables the Ceph Object Gateway to support multiple namespaces and their configuration on the same hardware.
+A realm enables the Stone Object Gateway to support multiple namespaces and their configuration on the same hardware.